 First, please pray for Arkansas Catholic and the success of the Guardian Angels fund.
 Then, search your heart and your budget to determine how much you can give.
 Any gift is helpful, of any amount, toward our mission of keeping young adults engaged with the Church.

 Every gift counts

-Arkansas Catholic will announce the members of giving circles in the newspaper, with our thanks.
+Arkansas Catholic will announce the sustaining members in the newspaper, with our thanks.
 Click for a list of Guardian Angels who gave during the fall 2016 campaign, through Dec.
 19, 2016.

 Every donor is also invited to send personal prayer intentions, to be included in a special Advent Mass celebrated by Bishop Anthony B. Taylor.
 Click for a response form (in PDF format) you can print and mail to us with your donation and prayer intentions.